 Step #5: Leave the radiant floor heating system set to one temperature.

 When using bamboo flooring over radiant heat, it is best to set the temperature and leave it at that temperature.
 Bamboo flooring will naturally withstand temperature changes; it’s one of the many advantages of bamboo flooring.
 However, it performs best when radiant heat is set to a constant temperature without changing more than a few degrees per hour.
 Also, never let the subfloor radiant heat exceed 85 degrees.

 What is the cost of radiant heating?

-Radiant floor heating systems can cost about $5 to $7 per square foot for the materials or $8 to $12 per square foot with professional flooring installation.
-The installation costs are offset by some of the long-term cost savings that come from using radiant heating.
+These systems can cost about $5 to $7 per square foot for the materials or $8 to $12 per square foot with professional flooring installation.
+Some of the long-term cost savings offset the installation costs you’ll get from using radiant heating.

-According to Energy.gov, radiant heating is more efficient than baseboard heating and usually more efficient than forced-air heating because it eliminates duct losses.
-Another benefit is for anyone suffering from allergies because radiant heating doesn’t distribute allergens like forced-air systems do.
-Energy.gov also says that a hydronic system (liquid-based radiant heating) uses minimal electricity, which is good for homes that are either off the power grid or in areas with high-priced electricity.
+According to Energy.gov, radiant heating is more efficient than baseboard heating.
+Additionally, it’s usually more efficient than forced-air heating because it eliminates duct losses.
+An additional benefit is one for anyone suffering from allergies.
+Radiant heating doesn’t distribute allergens as forced-air systems do.
+Energy.gov also says that a hydronic system (liquid-based radiant heating) uses minimal electricity.
+This is good for homes that are either off the power grid or in areas with high-priced electricity.

 Ambient bamboo flooring comes in a variety of over 30 beautiful styles and colors, including:

 - Hand-scraped bamboo

 - Engineered bamboo

 Considering installing radiant floor heating?
 Reap the advantages of bamboo flooring and call one of our flooring specialists today at 866-710-7070.
 We are happy to answer any questions.